Exploring the Consequences of Organised Crime and Illegal Trade Displacement on Eurasia

 PROJECT SUMMARY

-The war in Ukraine and sanctions on Russia are leading to tectonic changes in Eurasia’s illicit scene.
-Organised crime is taking new forms in the region, its borderlands, and seaports.
-The war has disrupted licit and illicit supply chains throughout the region, changed routes of trafficking and shifted production of illicit commodities.
-Meanwhile, sanctions on Russia made established forms of trade suddenly illegal, making the illicit supply of certain goods the only way to meet unchanged consumer demand, at potentially high profit margins for criminals.
-As a consequence, new opportunities arose for criminal networks, including the smuggling of banned and sanctioned commodities (e.g. luxury goods, semiconductors, microchips, etc.), smuggling of deficit products (goods facing shortages in Russia and Ukraine due to disrupted supply chains), trading in looted commodities (e.g. cultural artefacts stolen from the museums under occupation in Ukraine), and cash smuggling from Russia and Ukraine to neighbouring countries.
-Simultaneously, illegal arms markets got a boost as weapons were diverted from the frontlines and human trafficking increased exponentially due to the large outflow of refugees and military-age men from Ukraine.
+The war in Ukraine and sanctions on Russia are leading to tectonic changes in Eurasia’s crime and illegality ecosystem and environment.
+Organised crime is taking new forms in the region, its borderlands, and its seaports.
+The war has disrupted licit and illicit supply chains throughout the region, changed routes of trafficking, and shifted production of illicit commodities.
+Meanwhile, sanctions on Russia have made established forms of trade suddenly illegal, making the illicit supply of certain goods the only way to meet unchanged consumer demand, at potentially high profit margins for criminals.
+As a consequence, new opportunities arose for criminal networks, including the smuggling of banned and sanctioned commodities (e.g., luxury goods, semiconductors, microchips, etc.), smuggling of deficit products (goods facing shortages in Russia and Ukraine due to disrupted supply chains), trading in looted commodities (e.g., cultural artefacts stolen from museums under occupation in Ukraine), and cash smuggling from Russia and Ukraine to neighbouring countries.
+Simultaneously, illegal arms markets have expanded as weapons were diverted from the frontlines, and human trafficking increased exponentially due to the large outflow of refugees and military-age men from Ukraine.

-b) Opportunities in neighbouring countries as legal companies and criminal enterprises step in to fill the void of meeting the demand on sanctioned goods in Russia;
+b) Opportunities in neighbouring countries as legal companies and criminal enterprises step in to fill the void of meeting the demand for sanctioned goods in Russia;

-d) Elite bargains related with illicit flows.
-Are new lucrative opportunities emerging as an issue for bargaining/intra-elite deals?
-Are emerging opportunities confined to borderlands and seaports or do they extend to capitals?
+d) Elite bargains related to illicit flows.
+Are new lucrative opportunities emerging as an issue for bargaining or intra-elite deals?
+Are emerging opportunities confined to borderlands and seaports, or do they extend to capitals?

-e) Law enforcement capacity, specifically how security forces are coping with large inflows and outflows of trafficked commodities and how custom and border authorities are catching up with innovative schemes.
+e) Law enforcement capacity, specifically how security forces are coping with large inflows and outflows of trafficked commodities and how customs and border authorities are catching up with innovative schemes.

 PUBLICATIONS